Richard Northey: Return to local politics

 He has since entered local politics, serving on the Auckland City Council holding senior committee roles.
 He was elected to the Penrose Ward in 1998 until 2001 when he changed to the Maungakiekie-Tamaki Ward, holding his seat until the council was abolished in 2010.
 In 2007, Richard Northey became leader of the City Vision-Labour bloc on council.

 Northey became a member of Labour's national council for six years and was chairman of the party's policy committee.
 In 2000 he stood unsuccessfully to replace Bob Harvey as President of the Labour Party, but was defeated by Mike Williams.

 He was elected to the new Auckland Council in 2010, representing the Maungakiekie-Tāmaki Ward.

 In 2013 he contested the Maungakiekie-Tāmaki Ward again but was defeated by Denise Krum.

 At the 2016 Auckland elections, Northey was elected as a member of the Waitematā Local Board for the City Vision ticket.
 He was re-elected in the 2019 Auckland local elections, and was subsequently elected Chair of the Local Board.

 Personal life

-He was a lecturer in political studies and planning at the University of Auckland.
+Northey was a lecturer in political studies and planning at the University of Auckland.
+In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
 In the 2002 New Year Honours, he was appointed an Officer of the New Zealand Order of Merit, for public services.